Skip to main content

 Project Summary

-An AI-generated summary of your website’s functionality and structure based on analysis of your pages and user interactions.
-This automatically provides context to help AI assistants understand your project better.
+An AI-generated summary of your website’s functionality and structure, created by analyzing your pages and user interactions.
+This summary updates automatically as your site evolves.
+What’s Included:

 • Overview of your platform’s purpose and main functionality